Sets88/tools/docs/debug.md

 # Regex to split output

-    to open it in visidata, after open hit ":" to split into columns
+    to open it in visidata, after open hit "space" and type "split-col" to split into columns

     ^(\[pid\s+[0-9]+\]\s+)?([0-9\.]+)\s+\(\+\s+([0-9\.]+)\)(.*)(\s=\s.*)<([0-9\.]+)>$